Elk River, Minnesota: Rivers

 Zebulon Pike passed through the area on his 1805 exploration of the Upper Mississippi River and named the Elk River after the herds of elk he saw in the area.
-David Frederic Faribault, son of French-Canadian fur trader Jean-Baptiste Faribault built a trading post near the conjunction of the Elk and Mississippi Rivers in 1846, which he later sold, in 1848, to H.M.
+David Frederic Faribault, son of French-Canadian fur trader Jean-Baptiste Faribault built a trading post near the confluence of the Elk and Mississippi Rivers in 1846, which he later sold, in 1848, to H.M.
 Rice and S.P.
 Folsom.
 Folsom moved his family to the place and built a log cabin.
 French fur trader and guide Pierre Bottineau bought the post and cabin from Folsom.
 The trading post stood on a bluff just north of the present day bridge across the Elk River on main street.
 Bottineau also built a hotel in 1850 on the bank of the Mississippi about a half mile below the mouth of the Elk.
 The two rivers and the Red River Trail, which passed nearby, made this area a good location for commerce.

 Silas Lane opened up a farm near the old trading post site, making his claim in section 33 in 1850.
 A large number of early settlers came from Maine and nearly all of them were experts in lumbering.
 In 1851, Ard Godfrey and John C. Jamieson, a native of Orono, Maine, saw the potential of the water power of the Elk River and purchased the claim from Lane.
 They built a dam and a sawmill.
 Their dam created the first lobe of Lake Orono (called the Mill Pond), which extended from the present day dam to Orono Cemetery Point.
 In 1855, the area by the dam was platted and the town of Orono (known as Upper Town) was created.